-One example of this is Hola.
+One example of this is the Israel-based Hola VPN service.
 Hola was found to be stealing user bandwidth and then fraudulently reselling it through its sister company Luminati – see this article for more information.

-Until this issue came to light, millions of Hola users were unknowingly having their bandwidth stolen and resold to third parties.
-This put Hola’s free VPN users at risk while other people used their bandwidth for their own devices (similar to a P2P network).
+This put Hola’s free VPN users at risk while other people used their bandwidth for their own activities (similar to a P2P network).

 #5 Browser hijacking

 Another way that free VPN services can make money off their users is through browser hijacking.
 This is when the VPN hijacks and redirects your browser to partnership websites without your permission.

 Let’s take a closer look at one such example with Hotspot Shield VPN – one of the most popular free VPNs with hundreds of millions of users.